-7 expert tips to keep your heavy machines running smoothly
+7 heavy equipment maintenance tips to keep your machines running smoothly

 Running heavy machines like bulldozers, excavators, loaders, and cranes is a serious investment.
-These machines are built to last, but only if they are operated and maintained correctly.
+These machines are built to last, but only with the right preventive maintenance and correct day-to-day operation.

 A neglected machine will break down faster, cost more in repairs, and shorten its lifespan.
 On the other hand, a well-maintained dozer or excavator can serve reliably for decades.